sjiaire/cr-site-natacha/content/rental_apartments/homey-gacuriro.md

 Stay in this adorable 2-bedroom furnished apartment located in on the 3rd floor of a brand-new building of an exclusive estate of Gacuriro nearby Great Seasons Hotel.
 Gacuriro is a quiet residential neighborhood with lots of parks and beautiful views.

 This homey residence is spacious and fresh.
 It has a bright lounge open to an American kitchen with washer, 2 comfortable bedrooms, a bathroom and a balcony with an open view.
-In addition, high-speed internet and security Service are available!
+In addition, high-speed internet and security service are available!

 Outdoor, the estate has several meeting spots for residents: gardens, bungalows, playgrounds and a spacious rooftop with amazing view.